sigsum/sigsum/doc/design.md

 compromised should not be controversial these days
 	[\[SolarWinds\]](https://www.zdnet.com/article/third-malware-strain-discovered-in-solarwinds-supply-chain-attack/).

-The same attacker has also gained control of the signing key and infrastructure of a sigsum log used for transparency.
+The same attacker also gained control of the signing key and infrastructure of a sigsum log that is used for transparency.
 This covers a weaker form of attacker that is able to sign log data and distribute it to a subset of isolated verifiers.
 For example, this could have been the case when a remote code execution was found for a Certificate